Legal Disclaimer: The characters of Xena and

 Needless to say, Lilli was shocked when she learned what had happened.
 She seemed every bit as distraught over the matter as Isabelle herself was.
 So it was that after a while Isabelle found herself trying to calm Lilli.

 "It's okay, sis, I fought them off, didn't I?
 They won't be trying that again soon.
-Come now, pizza's gettin cold."
+Come now, pizza's getting cold."

 They were sitting over their dinner, the radio playing softly in the background.
 Candlelight flickered with the draft that came through the from the tilted balcony door.
 The hum and murmur of the city night, way below, drifted faintly to them.
 It was nice enough once both women's nerves were beginning to settle, but Isabelle's eyes kept flicking to the corner of the living room, where Xena was casually leaning on a chair by the door to the study, watching them with an unreadable expression.